Topologically-based fractional diffusion and emergent dynamics with short-range interactions

 Similarly, one can write the equation for the momentum $m = \rho u$:

-With a priori bounds on the density we establish in the next section, this allows view equations \eqref{e:rparab} -- \eqref{e:m} as a fractional parabolic system with rough drift and bounded force, which opens for possibility to apply recently developed tools of regularity theory for such equations.
-This will be the subject of all subsequent discussion.
+With a priori bounds on the density established in the next section, we can view equations \eqref{e:rparab} -- \eqref{e:m} as a fractional parabolic system with rough drift and bounded force, which opens a possibility for applying some of the tools recently developed for such equations.